Gros plan de racine de gingembre fraîche avec des morceaux tranchés et de la poudre de gingembre déversée d'un récipient en métal.

 Tip:

-Drink an infusion of fresh ginger to soothe inflammation-related pain. - Improved Digestion
+Drink an infusion of fresh ginger to soothe inflammation-related pain.

 Ginger is a must-have ally for the digestive system.
 It stimulates the production of digestive enzymes, soothes bloating, and prevents nausea, especially morning sickness during pregnancy or motion sickness.